Last updated on March 18th, 2019

 Child custody disputes can be long, tiresome, and expensive.
-If you and your spouse have children, it can be extremely advantageous to resolve custody issues through the creation of a property settlement agreement.
+If you and your spouse have children, it can be extremely advantageous to resolve any and all custody issues in your property settlement agreement.

-Once you and your spouse have determined which parent will have primary custody, it is import to discuss child support.
+Once you and your spouse have determined which parent will have primary custody, it’s important to discuss child support.
 Child support payments are usually made monthly by the noncustodial divorced parent.
-Monthly child support payments are determined by state statutory guidelines.

 In Virginia, child support is determined by weighing the monthly gross income of a parent and the number of children you have.

-In addition to monthly child support payments, it is beneficial to discuss with your spouse other child related expenses.
-This includes any work related child care, extracurricular activities, school expenses, medical expenses, and even college tuition.
+In addition to monthly child support payments, it is beneficial to discuss with your spouse other child-related expenses.
+This includes any work-

-In addition to child support, the other major expense that needs to be discussed is spousal support.
-Spousal support, or alimony, are monthly payments made to support your former spouse.
-Like child support payments, alimony is determined through statutory guidelines.
-In Virginia, spousal support is determined using two different formulas:
+In addition to child support, another major expense that needs to be discussed is spousal support.
+Spousal support, or alimony, is a monthly payment one spouse makes to the other in order to help support their pre-divorce lifestyle.

-One of the key benefits of a Virginia property settlement agreement is that both spouses have the opportunity to decide how to divide your property.
+One of the key benefits of a Virginia property settlement agreement is that both spouses have the opportunity to decide how to divide their property.